 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?

-Finally, it critical that whatever you do say to the police is true.
+Finally, if you do say anything to the police, it is critical that whatever you say is true.
 You should not lie.
 You should not present false documents such as a fake driver’s license.
-Any lie you tell or fraud you attempt to perpetrate on the police will only make your situation worse and could lead to additional criminal charges being made against you.
+Any lie you tell or fraud you attempt to perpetrate on the police will only make your situation worse, and could lead to additional criminal charges.